Disco 2000 (song)

-"Disco 2000" is a song by British band Pulp, released on the band's 1995 album, Different Class.
-Featuring a disco-inspired musical performance, the song was based on Pulp singer Jarvis Cocker's childhood memories of his friend Deborah Bone, who he had "fancied" in his youth but could never impress.
+"Disco 2000" is a song by British band Pulp, included on the band's fifth album, Different Class (1995).
+Featuring a disco-inspired musical performance, the song was based on Pulp singer Jarvis Cocker's childhood memories of his friend Deborah Bone, whom he had fancied in his youth but could never impress.

-"Disco 2000" was released as a single on 27 November 1995, the third from Different Class.
+"Disco 2000" was released as a single on 27 November 1995 by Island Records, the third from Different Class.
 The single reached number seven in the UK and charted in several others.
-The single release was accompanied by a music video directed by Pedro Romhanyi, which was based on the story told on the single's sleeve artwork.
+The release was accompanied by a music video directed by Pedro Romhanyi, which was based on the story told on the single's sleeve artwork.
 The song has since become one of Pulp's most famous tracks and has seen critical acclaim.

 Background and lyrics

 "Disco 2000" tells the story of a narrator falling for a childhood friend called Deborah, who is more popular than he is and wondering what it would be like to meet again when they are older.
 Pulp frontman Jarvis Cocker based the lyrics on a girl he knew as a child and recalled, "the only bit that isn't true is the woodchip wallpaper."
 He elaborated:

 Deborah was based on a real-life childhood friend of Cocker's, Deborah Bone, who moved away from Sheffield to Letchworth when she was 10.
 As the lyrics suggest, she did marry and have children.
 Bone later reflected, "My claim to fame is growing up and sleeping with Jarvis Cocker, well someone had to do it, and it was all perfectly innocent!
 I have been told and like to believe that I am the Deborah in the Number 1 hit 'Disco 2000,' but we never did get to meet up by the fountain down the road."
 The fountain referred to as the meeting place was Goodwin Fountain, formerly located on Fargate, in Sheffield city centre.

 Music

 "Disco 2000" took inspiration from disco music.
-Martin Aston of Attitude described the song as "seventies à go-go: the stamp of Elton John's 'Saturday Night's Alright For Fighting', Marc Bolan's glittery guitar, ABBA's sweeping gait and a huge swipe from Laura Brannigan's Hi-NRG epic 'Gloria'."
+Martin Aston of Attitude described the song as "seventies à go-go: the stamp of Elton John's 'Saturday Night's Alright For Fighting', Marc Bolan's glittery guitar, ABBA's sweeping gait and a huge swipe from Laura Branigan's Hi-NRG epic 'Gloria'."
 Drummer Nick Banks said of this influence, "We are very much influenced by disco, yeah.
 And of course in the late '80s we got into raves a bit, and music did take on more of a disco thump in places.
 Yeah, I'm always going down the disco, I love it."